dylan-lang/testworks/documentation/users-guide/source/usage.rst

-    If you prefer to manually organize your tests with suites, pass your top-level suite to :func:`run-test-application` and that determines the initial set of tests that are filtered by the command line. **Note:** if you forget to add a test to any suite, the test will not be run.
+    If you prefer to manually organize your tests with suites, pass your top-level suite to :func:`run-test-application` and that determines the initial set of tests that are filtered by the command line.

+    .. note:: If you forget to add a test to any suite, the test will not be run.

 1. Compile your test library as a shared library and run it with the ``testworks-run`` application.
 For example, for the `foo-test` library::